dangerousplay/devops-training/gitlab/gitlab_lab_setup.md

 In few minutes the pods should be `running`.

-Execute kubectl `port-forward` to create access Gitlab from your machine:
+Execute kubectl `port-forward` to access Gitlab from your machine:
 ```shell
 sudo kubectl --kubeconfig="$HOME/.kube/config" port-forward svc/my-gitlab-webservice-default 80:8181
 ```